Skip to main content

 Installation on Mac OSX

-Follow the procedure in this section to install the Enterprise Manager on a supported Mac OSX system.
+To install Enterprise Manager on a supported Mac OSX system, complete the following steps:

 1. Remove the previous Enterprise Manager folder.